FoIP Task Group Charter

 See the full text of the RFC 6913 announcement.

 In June 2010, the SIP and i3 Forums joined forces with the common purpose of making FoIP viable in international calls.
 The FoIP Task Group of each organization was assigned to perform the necessary testing, analysis, and remediation to allow the global telecom network to make the transition to an all-IP transport, and do so with robust FoIP.

 The two groups decided to install a fax server on site at each of the i3 Forum carriers that volunteered to participate in the testing, allowing each participant to send FoIP-based faxes to each other.
 Members of the SIP Forum FoIP Task Group installed an HMP FoIP fax server on site at each carrier’s location, largely completing that task in late 4Q2010.
 The tests, which consisted of a fax broadcast from each participant to all other participants, were performed over a 14-week period in the first four months of 2011.

 Analysis and preliminary recommendations were completed over Q2-Q3 of 2011, and published in November, 2011.
-The resulting "Phase I Testing" report can be viewed or downloaded HERE.
+View the resulting “Phase I Testing” report.

 The primary conclusion from this Phase I testing was that international FoIP based on G.711 pass-through and T.38 was not currently practical using current-practice call routing.
 The critical timing required of a successful FoIP call requires pre-qualified FoIP routes.
 SS-7, as it is currently being utilized by the international carriers, does not support the type of routing required.